-- A. Hair must be neat, clean, and combed. - B. No picks, combs, hair rollers, or curlers in hair. - 3.
-Hats - A. No hats, hoods, bandanas, headbands, or any type of covering on the head are allowed. - B. Hats, bandanas, headbands, or any type of head covering will be confiscated and kept through the end of the following school day for the first offense. - C. Students caught with a hat, bandana, headband, or any type of head covering for a second offense: head covering will be confiscated and returned at the end of the nine weeks. - 4.
+- A. Hair must be neat, clean, and combed. - B. No picks, combs, hair rollers, or curlers in hair.

+3. Hats

+- A. No hats, hoods, bandanas, headbands, or any type of covering on the head are allowed. - 4.
 No sunglasses are to be worn indoors. - 5.
 Belts/Chains - A. Belts, if worn, must be buckled. - B. No dangling or exposed belts/chains of any type.
-Chains will be confiscated.

-6. Jewelry which may pose as a safety hazard (Example: large, heavy metal rings or wrist bands, choke collars around neck, spiked wrist bands, collars and belts.)
+Chains will be confiscated. - 6.
+Jewelry which may pose as a safety hazard (Example: large, heavy metal rings or wrist bands, choke collars around neck, spiked wrist bands, collars and belts.)